-Brora Rangers Football Club was established in the village of Brora, Sutherland, in 1879.
+Brora Rangers Football Club was established in the village of Brora, Sutherland in 1879.
 In 1933, the club became members of the Scottish Football Association and in 1962, they began to compete in the Highland Football League.

 Brora Rangers repeated their 1981 North of Scotland Cup victory a decade later, and then again, four times in five years between 2014 and 2018.
-Their recent dominance in the Highlands is evidenced further by winning the Highland League in two consecutive seasons, 2013/14 and 2014/15, as well as winning the Highland League Cup in 2016.
+Their recent dominance in the Highlands is evidenced further by winning the Highland League for two consecutive seasons, 2013/14 and 2014/15, as well as winning the Highland League Cup in 2016.

-For the home shirt redesign, I was inspired by the Milan-Europe shirt worn by Brora Rangers for their 1993/94 season.
+For the home shirt redesign, I was inspired by the Milan-Europe shirt worn by Brora Rangers for the 1993/94 season.
 The black in both the home and away kits represents the Flow Country, vast expanses of peatland in Sutherland.